Tesla drivers reportedly locked out of cars after app goes down

 The @Tesla app is down!
 Server broke?
 Hacked?
 People's cell phone apps are claiming that they no longer have a car associated with the account, or cannot log in... https://t.co/aUbgUy4cuR— Tesla lover (@AllElectrified) September 3, 2019

-Tesla owners also are issued a card that can be used as a key, but several indicated they rely on the app to get into and operate their vehicle and thus don’t keep the card on them.
+Tesla owners also are issued a card that can be used as a key, but several indicated they rely on the app to get into and operate their vehicle and do not keep the card on them.

 The outage began at about 4.30pm US eastern time and lasted for about four hours, according to one report.
 Tesla has yet to comment.